fatihkc/hugo-personal-website/site/content/posts/k8s-deployment-guide.md

 +++
-title = "Ultimate Kubernetes Deployment Guide" description = "Kubernetes deployment tips and tricks for beginners and experts." date = "2022-09-02" aliases = ["kubernetes", "helm", "kind", "deployment guide", "kubernetes deployment"] author = "Fatih Koç"
+title = "Ultimate Kubernetes Deployment Guide" description = "Kubernetes deployment tips and tricks for beginners and experts.
+Create a Kubernetes cluster with Kind, deploy your app with Helm, and scale it up." date = "2022-09-03" aliases = ["kubernetes", "helm", "kind", "deployment guide", "kubernetes deployment"] author = "Fatih Koç"
 +++